 FileVault 2 is listed as being FIPS 140-2 Compliant as part of the Crypto Officer Role Guide for FIPS 140-2 Compliance OS X Mavericks v10.9 documentation, in the Compliant Applications and Services section.

-I’ve updated the FileVault 2 status check scripts so that they’re now able to correctly handle unencrypted Fusion drives.
-The scripts should now report accurately on 10.8.x Macs that use Fusion drives, as well as other 10.7.x and 10.8.x Macs.
+I’ve updated the FileVault 2 status check scripts so that they’re now able to correctly handle Macs running Mavericks.
+The scripts should now report accurately on the FileVault 2 status of Macs running 10.7.x – 10.9.x.

 The changes are now available as part of my regular script.
 They have also been rolled into both the Casper Extension Attribute and the Absolute Manage Custom Info Item scripts.
 Use them in good health and please let me know if you find any problems with them.

 One great thing about using FileVault 2 to encrypt your Mac is that Apple’s OS installers are aware of how to work with a FileVault 2-encrypted Mac.
 For example, you can upgrade from OS X 10.8.5 to OS X 10.9.0 on a FileVault 2-encrypted Mac using the same process that you would use on an unencrypted Mac.

 Since this is a process that’s more easily shown than explained, I’ve made a three minute video showing the process as I saw it.

 - Logged into my FileVault 2 encrypted Mac

 - Verified that I was on 10.8.5 and encrypted

 - Selected my boot drive and let it proceed with the upgrade